 Jerome’s tight online security also incurred self-inflicted wounds, such as a reporting delay from its two shopping cart anti-fraud plug-in tools.
 At least 10 legitimate orders a month were lost, says Perry.
 “We were walking away from good business and we were still getting stung with fraud.”
 Thousands of dollars in goods were stolen each month.

 Turning Things Around

 But since signing on with Signifyd those problems have disappeared.
 That’s because Signifyd evaluates each of Jerome’s incoming orders and evaluates them with real-time machine learning backed by a financial guarantee against fraud and chargebacks.
-Signifyd incorporates external third-party data and compares each buyer’s credentials to transactions across its database of more than 10,000 merchants globally.
+Signifyd incorporates external third-party data and compares each buyer’s credentials to transactions across its database of thousands of merchants globally.

 “Our customer experience has improved significantly,” says Perry.
 “It’s absolutely made a difference.
 It’s helped us get more business and online approvals.
 I don’t think we’ve had one fraud case since we started with Signifyd.
 And I’ve seen a bunch of orders go through that our old fraud system would not have accepted.
 They were accepted through Signifyd — 100 percent legitimate business that we would have walked away from.”

 Reporting Criminal Activity